michael-collins/3d-digital-art-and-design--oer/_exercises/maya-animated-textures/maya-animated-textures.md

 1. Watch the level tutorials from Digital Tutors and Lynda.
 2. Create and set a project folder called **_{{ page.submission-id }}-L2-3_** set your scene to the project folder, and create the sub folders by choosing **_File_** → **_Project Window_** → **_Accept_**.
 3. Create a 72 frame 1024px x 1024px image sequence in After Effects.
+[Render a still image sequence from After Effects](https://helpx.adobe.com/after-effects/using/rendering-exporting-still-images-still.html).
-4. Create a 3 second (72 frame) animation of polygonal objects using motion paths.
+4. Create a 3 second (72 frame) animation using motion paths of polygonal objects assembling to form a word.
+5. Apply the image sequence from step 3 as an animated texture to one or more of your polygonal objects's material color channel.
+(You can create more than one animated texture if desired)
-5. Batch Render your animation with these Render Settings
+6. Batch Render your animation with these Render Settings
    - **Render Using:** Mental Ray
    - **Common Tab:**
       - File Name Prefix: ``` <Scene>/<Scene> ```